Pagham Harbour

+Land owners of the harbour include the Royal Society for the Protection of Birds, the Crown Estate and the Church Commissioners.

 The harbour forms an area of saltmarsh and shallow lagoons.
 It is not an estuary, as no major streams enter the harbour with the only freshwater inflow a few small streams draining surrounding fields.

 History

 In earlier times Pagham Harbour was a working harbour with three ports.
 One port was situated at the western end, of the harbour near Sidlesham Mill, and was known as Wardur.
 The port of Charlton was at the entrance to the harbour and the third was on the Pagham side of the harbour and was known as the Port of Wythering (Wyderinges).

 The port of Wardur was part of 'New Haven' a development in the Middle Ages.
 The Port of Wythering was overrun by the sea in the 13th century and the whole harbour eventually silted up and ceased to be navigable, except for small craft.

 An attempt was made to drain the harbour for farming in c.
 1873 with an embankment constructed across the edge of the lagoon to hold back the sea; this failed during a storm in December 1910 and was not reconstructed.

+During World War II the area from Pagham Harbour to the eastern edge of Selsey was subject to tight security, as component parts for the Mulberry Harbours were constructed there, during the build up to D-Day.

-At present the entrance to the sea is 50 metres wide.
+At present the harbour entrance to the sea is just over 40 metres wide.